ppy/osu-wiki/wiki/Skinning_Tutorial/osu!catch/en.md

 ## Playfield design

-There are two things to take into account for when you design the playfield elements: the margins and the area of focus.
+There are two things to take into account when you design the playfield elements: the margins and the area of focus.

 ### Margins